Actor in Law: Box office

 On 4 October 2016, it was announced that the film had grossed in Pakistan and Rs 60 million in overseas.

 Critical response

 The film received mainly positive reviews upon its release with many reviewers praising the blend of social commentary and comedy.
 Praise was also directed at the performances of Fahad Mustafa and Om Puri.

 Dawns Salima Feerasta rated the film 4 out of 5 stars, commenting that the film "makes a strong case for Fahad Mustafa's ascent as cinema's golden boy".
 Omair Alavi, writing for The News, commended the film for tackling social issues and praised the performances of Fahad Mustafa, Mehwish Hayat and Om Puri.
 Rafay Mahmood of Express Tribune gave the film 3/5 stars.
 He felt the film delivered on several accounts but "[didn't] work on as many layers as NMA and [did] not have the same shock value".
 Sami Saayer, also writing for Express Tribune, was more encouraging of the film, comparing it to "Manmohan Desai's brand of Cinema".

-Shahjehan Saleem, writing for HiP, gave the film 4.5/5 and wrote, "Whether it is the language, which borders close to the Karachiwala slang, or the rustic urban sprawl of Karachi, where it's based, the film screams life in a metropolis."

-Hamza Shafique of Dubai Desi Reviews commented, "Playable Music, believable acting, laugh out loud comedy and stirring messages makes 'Actor in Law' a must go this Eid.
-I left cinema entertained, I go with 3 desi stars."